nanjamu/DeepLearningFinalProject/index.md

 Conneau et al. revolutionized cross lingual approaches by taking the pretraining approach one step further.
 By pretraining at a very large scale, they achieved significant performance gains on XNLI, particularly with low resource languages.

-As for data, we used the Stanford Natural Language Inference (SNLI) Corpus, Multi-Genre NLI (MNLI) Corpus, and Cross-Lingual NLI (XNLI) Corpus.
+As for data, we used the Stanford Natural Language Inference (SNLI) Corpus and Cross-Lingual NLI (XNLI) Corpus.
 Each dataset had premise-hypothesis pairs classified as either entailment, contradiction, or neutral.
-SNLI and MNLI were similar in that they were both english datasets, but MNLI was larger with more genres and modes of communication than SNLI.
+SNLI was an english dataset with manually labeled premise-hypothesis pairs classified as either entailment, contradiction, or neutral.
 XNLI added different languages to the mix, with each premise-hypothesis pair appearing 15 times in 15 different languages.

 ## Methodology